7. Teaching and Learning Support and Student Resources

 7.4.4 Approved changes to curriculum or programme requirements necessitate updating of the relevant SIS Program Guide, which shows the course lists of the programme(s) declared by individual students.

 7.5.1 The University of Hong Kong Libraries is an essential part of the educational facilities provided to staff, students and graduates of the University.
-The Libraries advances the teaching and learning, research, and knowledge exchange pursuits of the University through its outstanding resources, people-centred services as well as its innovative and collaborative approaches.
+The Libraries advances the T&L, research, and knowledge exchange pursuits of the University through its outstanding resources, people-centred services as well as its innovative and collaborative approaches.
 The Libraries consists of the Main Library and six branch libraries, namely Dental Library, Fung Ping Shan Library, Lui Che Woo Law Library, Music Library, Tin Ka Ping Education Library, and Yu Chun Keung Medical Library.
-Of scholarly interest is Special Collections which houses a unique collection of Hong Kong materials, rare books, pamphlets, and microforms.
 The Main Library and the six branches are located across the University (https://lib.hku.hk/general/location/index.html).

-7.5.2 The University Libraries has also gained depository status for a number of core international collections, and two of them, namely the European Documentation Centre and the World Trade Organization, are housed in Special Collections.
-Besides offering a congenial environment for study and research, the Libraries also provides a wide range of information resources including a comprehensive collection of books, journals, audio-visual materials and a rapidly expanding collection of article databases, e-books, e-journals, e-news.
+7.5.3 The University Libraries offers a congenial environment for study and research.
+The Libraries also provides a wide range of information resources including a comprehensive collection of books, journals, audio-visual materials and a rapidly expanding collection of article databases, e-books, e-journals, e-news.
 Many of these electronic resources are available on the web by authenticated access.

 7.6 Academic advising

-7.6.4 Statistical data are collected through SLEQ-UG and SIS Advising Tools developed by AAO to measure the usage of academic advising among students.
+7.6.4 Statistical data are collected through SLEQ-UG and SIS Advising Tools developed by AASO.
 The annual SLEQ-UG survey contains a section on academic advising to gauge the use and helpfulness of the academic advising system to students.

 7.7 First year experience and academic induction